jaygrossman/jaygrossman.github.io/_posts/2024-08-04-inventory_cataloging_and_putaway_choices_for_my_sports_card_collection.md

 <h2>My Initial Approach</h2>

 <p>I had too many boxes in different sections of my warehouse (AKA my office in my house) with so many of my cards mixed up randomly.
-For the past 10+ years I kept buying cards online and card shows and sometimes would list a handful at a time in auctions on eBay, sportlots or sportscollectors.net.
+For the past 10+ years I kept buying cards online and at card shows and sometimes would list a handful at a time in auctions on eBay, sportlots or sportscollectors.net.
 I had a vague idea of what I had, but it was rarely easy to know where to find them.</p>

 <h5>Fixed-Loaction Putaway as a primary method</h5>